Florisheinen1/Guwee/README.md

 # Guwee
-Library for creating GUI applications easily
+A cross-platform, simple yet low level library for creating GUI applications in C++